den0206/riverpod_builder/example/example.md

+This is a minimal sample.
+If you want to know more details, please check [example folder](../example) .

-※ (optional) if you use package Freezed excute following command.
+- ※ (optional) if you use package Freezed excute following command.

 ```
 flutter pub run build_runner build --delete-conflicting-outputs
 ```

-This is a minimal sample.
-If you want to know more details, please check `example` folder.

 ```dart
 void main() {